FindMySchool LogoFindMySchool

 Much Birch CofE Primary School is the kind of small, community-centred primary where children are expected to know one another well, and where adults take real responsibility for the tone of daily life.
 Its Church of England identity is not decorative, it is woven into values, worship, and the way the school talks about character and service.
 The school’s vision is framed around flourishing and reaching pupils’ God-given potential, and that language carries through into pupils’ wider development and community work.

-Academically, the headline Key Stage 2 picture is strong.
-In 2024, 80% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 12% reached greater depth in reading, writing and mathematics, above the England average of 8%.
-Reading (104), mathematics (102), and grammar, punctuation and spelling (103) scaled scores also sit above the typical England benchmark of 100.
+Academically, the headline Key Stage 2 picture is solid rather than exceptional.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth in reading, writing and mathematics.
+Reading (107), mathematics (105), and grammar, punctuation and spelling (107) scaled scores sit securely above the typical benchmark of 100.

 Admissions reflect the realities of a smaller rural school with limited places.
 For the most recent Reception intake data 42 applications competed for 25 offers, an oversubscription ratio of 1.68 applications per place.